jbmiller10/transcribrr/README.md

 You can also adjust transcription quality, GPT model selection, max tokens, temperature, and speaker detection settings.

+###Speaker Detection/Diarization
+To **enable Speaker Detection**, you will need a Huggingface Access token that you can generate [Here](https://huggingface.co/settings/tokens) that you can set in the settings menu.
+Additionally, you will need to accept the usage terms for the following models while logged into your huggingface account: [Segmentation](https://huggingface.co/pyannote/segmentation) and [Speaker-Diarization-2.1.1](https://huggingface.co/pyannote/speaker-diarization).

 ## How to Use

 1. Choose the mode of transcription (File Upload or YouTube URL).